AstroMined/debtonator/docs/progress.md

 4. **PaymentSource Schema Architecture**
    - Dual schema approach creates confusion and technical debt
    - Circular dependency potential between Payment and PaymentSource

+5. **Repository Test Updates**
+   - Some tests may still expect repository-based fixture creation
+   - Field name mismatches in assertions need to be fixed
+   - Some tests may reference fields that no longer exist in fixtures